Margaret Burnett: Education and career

 Burnett was born in 1949, and is originally from Springfield, Illinois.

 She studied at Miami University of Ohio from 1967 to 1970, brought there in part by their newly established program in computer science but eventually majoring in mathematics.
-After graduating, she became a software engineer for Procter & Gamble, the first women hired in a management position at their Ivorydale factory and research center in Cincinnati, Ohio.
+After graduating, she became a software engineer for Procter & Gamble, the first woman hired in a management position at their Ivorydale factory and research center in Cincinnati, Ohio.

 She left soon after, following her husband to Santa Fe, New Mexico, where she started her own business, and then to Lawrence, Kansas.

 In Kansas, she became a student again at the University of Kansas (KU).
 She earned a master's degree there in 1981, began working as an independent consultant, then started a small consulting business with William Bulgren, a professor at KU, and eventually returned to KU for a Ph.D. in 1987.
 Her dissertation, Abstraction in the Demand-Driven, Temporal-Assignment, Visual Language Model, concerned visual programming languages and was supervised by Allen L. Ambler.

 On completing her doctorate, she became a Computer Science faculty member at Michigan Technological University.
 In 1993, she moved to Oregon State University's Computer Science Department.
 She and Cherri M. Pancake (hired the same year), were the first two women to be hired as tenure-track Computer Science faculty at Oregon State.